anindameister/springBoot/readme.md

 ```
     private Laptop laptop;
 ```
+- we created getters&setters in order to access the private object "laptop" from private class "Laptop". **It seems that we're explicitly saying that, let's make this "Laptop" class private.**
 - we called a method from laptop class within show method
 ```
 public void show(){